 I hope you enjoy and learn from my experience!

 Anatomy of an Email Scam: The Copyright Lawyer

 A few weeks ago, I received an email from a woman named Jillian who claimed to be a copyright lawyer.
 It was written in proper English, with good grammar, and was delivered through my website contact form.

 It has come to the attention of our client that this website, which you own, used his images without approval and without any proper credit to the copyright owner.

-I’ve also been chased by real copyright lawyers who are ruthless and extremely mean.
+I’ve also been chased by real copyright lawyers who are ruthless and unbelievably greedy.
 I know this stuff is legit.

 The email was threatening a fine of up to US$150,000 and legal action against me.
-Scam or not, they had my attention.
+Fake or not, they had my attention.

 But how could I know for sure that this was real?